tonyvu2014/dropwizard-profile/README.md

 * Note: The application is configured to create log file and archive log file in /tmp folder, so please change to folder of your choice in profile.yml configuration file and make sure that you have the write access to that folder.
-The test is run automatically after a push with Travis CI.

 1) From the project root folder, run